crafter2d/crafter2d/readme.txt

-Crafter 2D, version 0.6, Jeroen Broekhuizen
+Crafter 2D, version 0.7, Jeroen Broekhuizen
-Copyright 2009-2013
+Copyright 2009-2014

-Welcome to the first update of Crafter 2D!
-The topic of this new version is the new module system.
-With the modules developers can extend the engine with new features without having to change the core engine.
-In this version the content modules have been introduced.
-In later versions additional types will be added.

-Besides the module system, the Crafter Workshop has been implemented and released before.
-With the Workshop you can create your games in a WYSIWYG manner.
-Currently the program is still limited in functionality, though in future release more will be added.
-In this release it has become part of the standard distribution.

-Note: this release works only properly on Windows systems with DirectX.
-In an upcoming release the OpenGL path will be fixed and Linux support be restored.
+Welcome to this new update of Crafter 2D!
+This new version improves the workflow in the Crafter Workshop application.
+It is now possible to create a new project from scratch and start editing new worlds!
+The new world wizard allows you to import art from another place and copies it to your local project folder.

+Editing script files is very limited and involves some outside the editor editing of project files (check wiki if you are interested).
+In later versions this will be greatly improved.

+The biggest change in this version is the brand new command line script compiler YASC.
+It compiles the files into intermediary language files, which are loaded by the engine.
+This makes loading a lot faster at runtime as most of the checking has already been performed.
+Crafter Workshop uses this utility to compile the script files in the script folder.

+With this version most of the modules are created (still need to do the box2d module and perhaps some more).
+But my main focus will be on enhancing the Crafter Workshop to improve its usability.

 More information about the engine can be found on the wiki at the SourceForge.net
 website: http://sourceforge.net/projects/jenginesse/